Within .NET, a wide range of technologies are encompassed, covering almost any type of application and development need we might encounter.

 WPF

-WPF (Windows Presentation Foundation) is a more advanced technology than WinForms, also exclusive to Windows, but offers better support for complex and visually rich graphical interfaces.
+WPF (Windows Presentation Foundation) is a more advanced technology than WinForms, also exclusive to Windows, but offering better support for complex graphical interfaces rich in visual content.

 It uses XAML (Extensible Application Markup Language) to define interfaces and allows for greater customization and animations.